rbpollock/labboNetwork/docs/interfaces/extensions/icolonyextension.md

-# Colony Extension (`IColonyExtension`)
+# Labbo Extension (`ILabboExtension`)

-Colony extensions are free-standing contracts which augment Colonies with additional functionality.
+Labbo extensions are free-standing contracts which augment Colonies with additional functionality.
 In addition to their specific functionality, all extensions conform to a standard interface, defined in this file.